balusena/docker-for-devops/03-Docker Images/Docker Image.md

 Let’s take the example of building a docker file in three states.

-- Running DockerFile first time for building docker image
+- Running DockerFile first time for building docker image:
+  During a new build, all of these file structures have to be created and written to disk — this is where Docker stores base images.
 ![Running DockerFile first time for building docker image](https://github.com/balusena/docker-for-devops/blob/main/03-Docker%20Images/df1.png)